finbourne/lusid-sdk-java-preview/sdk/docs/LegalEntitiesApi.md

     String code = "code_example"; // String | Code of the legal entity under specified identifier type's scope and code.
 This together with stated identifier type uniquely              identifies the legal entity.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys or identifier types (as property keys) from the \"LegalEntity\" domain to include for found legal entity.
 These take the format {domain}/{scope}/{code} e.g. \"LegalEntity/ContactDetails/Address\".
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve the legal entity.
 Defaults to the current LUSID system datetime if not specified.
-    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the legal entity.
+    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the legal entity.
 Defaults to return the latest version of the legal entity if not specified. try {
       LegalEntity result = apiInstance.getLegalEntity(idTypeScope, idTypeCode, code, propertyKeys, effectiveAt, asAt);
       System.out.println(result);